Quinoa Pumpkin PancakesOriginally published on November, 15th 2018. Last updated on March 30th, 2022 Skip to Recipe

 - Add ghee or coconut oil to the skillet.

-- Scoop out the batter in 1/2 cup measuring cup increments onto skillet.
+- Scoop out the batter in 1/2 cup measuring cup increments onto the skillet.

 - Wait for the pancakes to bubble, each side takes about 3-4 minutes, the middle will take a little longer.